mariamnousseir/Data_Structure-linked-list_project/README.md

 # Author: Mariam Nousseir (ID: 900182741) did the following:

+create the Repository  and did Structure with all files. then Clone the Repo to the Local Machine.
+Added the Files to Git Tracking.
-create the Repository  and did Structure with all files include/LinkedList.h :header file containing the definition of the LinkedList class and its nested Node class. src/linkedlist.cpp:file conatining the implementation of each function. src/main.cpp ; file containing test cases for the functions.
+Committed the Changes and pushed to gethub. include/LinkedList.h :header file containing the definition of the LinkedList class and its nested Node class. src/linkedlist.cpp:file conatining the implementation of each function. src/main.cpp ; file containing test cases for the functions.